-The final presentation, by Honorary FIG President Professor Stig Enemark, was a highlight.
-He outlined what the SDGs may mean to land professionals.
-His address was important, as it drew from the network's deliberations in 2014 that land professionals in sub-Saharan Africa should continue to apply their collective knowledge and build their capacity to address the emerging United Nations post-2015 development agenda of SDGs, which replaced the Millennium Development Goals (MDGs) after their expiry at the end of 2015.
+The final presentation, by Honorary FIG President Professor Stig Enemark, outlined what the SDGs may mean to land professionals.
+His address was important, as it drew from the network's deliberations in 2014 that land professionals in sub-Saharan Africa should continue to apply their collective knowledge and build their capacity to address the emerging United Nations post-2015 development agenda of SDGs.